prayagnshah/tennis-tournaments-1/README.md

 `Dockerfile` - instructions to build the Docker container

 ## How to run the application

+To run this application, you will need to have installed Docker on your device.
+The following step by step guide is written for linux based OP (Mac).

 1. Create a new folder and clone the
 `master` branch of the actual repository: